 In October 2019, AB 1816 was enacted, requiring insurers to provide homeowners with 75 days advance notice if their homeowners policy will not be renewed, an expansion of the current 45- day requirement.
 This will be effective starting with policies that renew July 1, 2020 and after.

 How Have These Bills Impacted the Insurance Market?

 Every homeowner’s situation is different, and no two losses are alike, so how the legislation affects each individual’s policy and claims settlement may vary.
-Marsh PCS is currently monitoring the current claims scenario to see how our core insurers are implementing changes in their claims settlement practices as a result of this new legislation.
+Marsh PCS is actively monitoring the current claims landscape to see how our core insurers are implementing changes in their claims settlement practices as a result of legislation.

-Some insurers have announced additional rate increases in order to offset higher losses as a result of the wildfires in 2017 and 2018.
+Some insurers have announced significant rate increases in order to offset higher losses as a result of the wildfires.
 Other insurers are choosing to update their underwriting guidelines and write fewer new policies in high-risk areas.
 This translates into less coverage availability for homeowners seeking alternative insurance for properties in high-risk areas.
 Some insurers are also exercising their option to non-renew or cancel policies on homes not exempted by these new laws.